hesamzakerirad/immigration-roadmap/Destination/README.md

 - [Average software developer salary in The Netherlands](https://www.payscale.com/research/NL/Job=Software_Developer/Salary)

 #### Useful Stats
+- The Netherlands' population is around 17.5 million as of 2022.
 - Roughly 90% of people speak English in The Netherlands.
 ---
 ### 4- Denmark